felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 when I turn a page, I feel completely OK not remembering what I just read!
 Read your book like you're watching a TV show or listening to a podcast.
-Highlight as you go and know that we will come back to collect all these little knowledge nuggets later. :wink:
+Highlight as you go and know that we will come back to collect all these little knowledge nuggets later.

 {{< figure src="/img/mining-for-golden-nuggets.jpg" position="center" caption="Highlighting = identifying the gold nuggets." >}}